pippinbarr/cart263-2021/topics/voices/responsivevoice.md

 ## Changing voices

-The second `speak()` example points out we can change the voice that speaks with the second parameter, a string containing the name of a voice
+The second `speak()` example points out we can change the voice that speaks with the second parameter, a string containing the name of a voice.
+One possible voice is called `UK English Male`, so let's try that out...

 ```javascript
 responsiveVoice.speak("hello world", "UK English Male");